CYS4srl/SensitiveDiscoverer/README.md

 ## Credits

-CYS4 was born in 2015 from a collaboration with an Israeli company in the world of Cyber ​​Security, then detaching its team ensuring the focus on innovation and quality towards a national context.
+CYS4 was born in 2015 from a collaboration with an Israeli company in the world of Cyber Security, then detaching its team ensuring the focus on innovation and quality towards a national context.

 Check out our [blog](https://blog.cys4.com/) for more information.